 It is secured with a RADAR key.
 If you aren’t able to bring one, it is available from our First Aid post - located between Barclay Court and the Main Entrance - as well as staff working at Animal Adventure.
 Please note anyone using the facility should provide their own sling for the hoist.
 Please view the map of the Zoo here.

-- Dogs are not permitted at our animal demonstrations and talks, in any of our walkthrough enclosures or in the temple clearing at Land of the Lions.
+- Dogs are not permitted at our animal demonstrations and talks, in any of our walkthroughs or near our big cat enclosures.

 - Our animals and dogs can react to each other - so we ask that if you notice any behavioural changes of concern, to move to another exhibit.